 Program Scope and Objectives

-Paralegal Studies is a 30-academic-unit certificate program, providing instruction in practical legal skills and substantive law.
+Paralegal Studies is a 30 unit certificate program, providing instruction in practical legal skills and substantive law.
 All coursework is taught at the upper-division level by attorneys and working paralegals.

 The primary goal of the program is to educate students for positions as paralegals as a means of improving the quality, accessibility, and affordability of legal services.
 The program started in 1975 and has graduated well over a thousand paralegals.
-Further information on the program’s key objectives and the Mission Statement submitted to the American Bar Association can be found on the paralegal program’s web site.
+Further information on the program’s key objectives and the mission statement submitted to the American Bar Association (ABA) can be found on the paralegal program’s web site.

 The Paralegal Studies program is approved by the American Bar Association.
 This is the only ABA-approved paralegal studies program in San Francisco.
 The Paralegal Program began in 1975 and has continued a tradition of excellence up to the present.